-The Annual Assurance Report by Internal Audit was presented to the Audit & Scrutiny Committee on 15 August 2022 and reported substantial assurance on the Council's arrangements for risk management, governance, and control for the year to 31 March 2022.
+The Annual Assurance Report by Internal Audit is being presented to the Audit & Scrutiny Committee in August 2022.
+The purpose of the report is to provide assurance, or otherwise, on the Council's arrangements for risk management, governance, and control for the year to 31 March 2022.